UK competition regulator concerned over $9.2 billion eBay-Adevinta deal

-OSLO (Reuters) - The British competition authority (CMA) has expressed concerns about the planned acquisition by Norway’s Adevinta of eBay’s classified ads business, Adevinta said on Tuesday.
+OSLO (Reuters) - The British competition authority (CMA) said it’s concerned about the planned acquisition by Norway’s Adevinta of eBay’s classified ads business, sending Adevinta’s shares lower.

-The deal, worth $9.2 billion and announced in July, would create the world’s largest classifieds group if it were to go ahead.
+The deal, worth $9.2 billion and announced in July, would create the world’s largest classifieds group.

-Britain accounted for less than 10% of the consolidated revenues of Ebay’s classified business, which includes Gumtree, and 1% of Adevinta’s consolidated revenues, Adevinta said.
+Britain accounted for less than 10% of the consolidated revenues of Ebay’s classified business and 1% of Adevinta’s consolidated revenues, Adevinta said.

+The CMA’s move is the second in recent weeks probing a deal involving digital companies, including eBay.

+On Feb.
+2, the CMA said that Viagogo must sell StubHub’s international business after an inquiry found that its $4.05 billion purchase of eBay’s ticket-reselling unit would reduce competition in the UK.

 Adevinta and eBay will together propose legally binding solutions to resolve the regulator’s concerns before the deadline of Feb.
 23, Adevinta said.